 Camp Tadma has reestablished itself within the Council as a viable piece of the Connecticut Scouting experience and for the time being, talk of closing the camp has ceased.
 Whether the income from the timber sale influenced the fate of the camp has yet to be acknowledged, but it certainly could not have hurt.

-The objectives and activities of the first winter havest at Camp Tadma were profiled by the Norwich Bulletin, providing both the camp and Hull Forest Products with great publicity.
+The objectives and activities of the first winter harvest at Camp Tadma were profiled by the Norwich Bulletin, providing both the camp and Hull Forest Products with great publicity.

 Camp Tadma has turned the managed areas into a forestry classroom, and campers hike through the different stands, learning firsthand about woodland management.
 The Friends of Camp Tadma were so pleased they proudly erected a “BSA Forestry Management Camp” sign at the camp’s entrance.
 Cub Scouts now have the opportunity to learn firsthand how working forests provide multiple benefits, including wildlife habitat, a sustainable supply of timber, and recreational opportunity.

-Not sure what kind of wood floor you want?
-Flooring manufacturer Hull Forest Products recommends you ask yourself four questions to help determine your wood flooring style:
+Not sure what kind of wide plank wood floor you want?
+Flooring manufacturer Hull Forest Products recommends you ask yourself four questions to help determine your style when choosing wide plank flooring:

 1. Do you prefer a clear floor or one with some knots or other natural markings?